epikowa/haxe_swift/README.md

   ```
   This may be modified in the future so that such initializer is automatically added.
 * :throws : added before a function declaration it will declare this function with `throws`.
+* :rethrows : added before a function declaration it will declare this function with `rethrows`.